krlenell/docker-demo-compose/README.md

 # docker-demo-compose
 A small compose file for a tiny docker demo test

 This currently simply runs a test.
-It was an experiment to see how to use Docker along with Postgrsq
+It was an experiment to see how to use Docker along with Postgresql

 Setup: